diazwatson/merchdocs/src/catalog/product-create-configurable.md

 ## Step 2: Choose the Attribute Set

 The [attribute set]({{ site.baseurl }}{% link stores/attribute-sets.md %}) determines the selection of fields that are used in the product.
 The attribute set that is used in the following example has drop-down attributes for color and size.
-The name of the attribute set is indicated at the top of the page, and is initially set to “Default”.
+The name of the attribute set is indicated at the top of the page, and is initially set to `Default`.

 1. To choose the attribute set for the product, click the field at the top of the page and do one of the following: